 Oftentimes children will try to impress their peers and in some cases parents, swimming and playing in water when they may in fact, be out of their depth.

-If they don’t feel confident, support and encourage them, providing reassurance that you’ll be there with them in the water having fun together, which is the most important thing.
+If they don’t feel confident, or are fearful in the water, support and encourage them, providing reassurance that you’ll be there with them in the water having fun together, which is the most important thing.

 If you’re holidaying with friends and family, privately let the other parents know your child’s confidence and swimming skill level.
 This way you can all safely look out for each other, helping to create wonderful holiday memories in the water!

-If you have any questions or concerns about taking your family swimming these holidays, please don’t hesitate to speak with your teacher or supervisor.
+If you have any questions or concerns about taking your family swimming these holidays, please don’t hesitate to speak with your teacher or supervisor at your centre, or get in touch.
 It’s the little things we can do to help to ensure big peace of mind and fun these holidays!

 Don’t forget to pack the sunscreen and most importantly, have an amazing time.